ITSLab-UAegean/ais-manipulation/README.md

-# Marinetraffic AIS toolbox
+# AIS toolbox

 ## Overview

- This document provides a brief overview of process, as well as the data and tools required, to generate density maps using "Marinetraffic AIS toolbox".
+ This document provides a brief overview of process, as well as the data and tools required, to generate density maps using "AIS toolbox".
 The data used in this overview are decoded historical Automatic Identification System (AIS) data.